Summer Declutter: 18 Areas to Clear Out Before Summer Hits

 • Worn out notebooks and folders

-• Artwork that is simply not that great (only keep the good stuff)
+• Artwork that is simply not good (only keep the special, meaningful pieces)

 • Worksheets, permission slips, and notes that are outdated